Canterbury season ends with a whimper after tough summer

 Long-term plans

 Rake believes it will take a major infusion of funds — ideally from additional gaming — to lift purses to a level that would sustain the industry.
-Getting a cut of legalized sports betting would be "a little bit of help," he said, and Sampson will make that case to the state legislature next year.
+Getting a cut of legalized sports betting would be "a little bit of help," he said, and Sampson will make that case to the state Legislature next year.

 Though no bill was passed last spring, there were proposals to give Canterbury and Running Aces, the harness track in Columbus, a small cut of tax revenue generated by sports betting.
 Sampson does not view that as a long-term solution.